A topological classification of convex bodies: Summary and related issues

 \ben v=1+2bH+cK \een where $v$ is the attrition speed along the inward surface normal, $H,K$ are the Mean and Gaussian curvatures, $b,c$ are constants.
 Solutions of these PDEs correspond to (inward propagating) wave fronts.
 The actual physical process is somewhat different: it is based on discrete collisions where small amounts of material are being removed in a strongly localized area.
 Simple but natural interpretations of the discrete, physical abrasion process are \em chipping algorithms \rm \cite{DSV},\cite{SDWH} and \cite{Krapivsky} where in each step a small amount of material is chipped off at point $p$ by intersecting the body with a plane resulting as a small parallel translation of the tangent at $p$.
 We call such an operation a \em chipping event \rm and their sequence a \em chipping sequence. \rm

 In Section \ref{sec:geometry} we showed that any vertex splitting can be achieved by a suitably chosen convexity-preserving local truncation.
-It is not very difficult to show a related, though converse statement: any sufficiently small chipping event will either leave the Morse-Smale complex invariant or result in one or two consecutive vertex splittings.
-If we regard the material abraded in a chipping event as a random variable $\chi$ with very small, but finite expected value $E(\chi)$ and very small variance (as it is often done in chipping algorithms) then most chipping events will be sufficiently small to form finite chipping sequences the \em subsequences \rm of which are geometric expansion sequences of type (\ref{gen1}).
+It is not very difficult to show a related, though converse statement: any \emph{sufficiently small} chipping event will either leave the Morse-Smale complex invariant or result in one or two consecutive vertex splittings.
+If we regard the material abraded in a chipping event as a random variable $\chi$ with very small, but finite expected value $E(\chi)$ and very small variance (as it is often done in chipping algorithms) then we expect that for some time intervals chipping events will be sufficiently small to form finite chipping sequences the \em subsequences \rm of which are geometric expansion sequences of type (\ref{gen1}).

 Chipping sequences do not represent a rigorous, algorithmic discretization of the PDEs, rather, they can be regarded as an alternative, discrete approximation of the physical process.
 As it was pointed out in \cite{DLS} and \cite{Domokos}, pebble surfaces display equilibria on two, well-separated scales.
 While the PDE description accounts for the evolution of global equilibria, local equilibria, corresponding to the fine structure of the surface are only captured by the chipping model.
 Figure \ref{fig:pebble} shows the high-accuracy scan of a real pebble with equilibria and the primal representation of the Morse-Smale complex.
 We can observe flocks of local equilibria accumulated around global equilibrium points.
 In fact, one motivation behind chipping algorithms is to better understand the interplay between the two scales.
 Chipping models appear to be successful in explaining laboratory experiments (cf. \cite{Krapivsky} and \cite{SDWH}) as well as geological field observations \cite{SDWH}.
 The connection between chipping models and our geometric expansion algorithms suggests that the number of \emph{local} equilibrium points may increase in abrasion processes for finite time intervals.
 Whether and how this process interacts with the evolution of \emph{global} equilibria is an open question not addressed in the current paper.